 - Electronic - AR+MK+EI+GS

-All the questions asked in the Air Force ASVAB are multiple-choice questions.
-The table below clearly gives the number of questions and the time allotted for each subtest in both the versions of the ASVAB.
+All the questions asked in the tests are multiple-choice questions.
+The table below clearly mentions the number of questions and the time allotted for each subtest in both the versions of the ASVAB.

 |Subtest||Description||No. of Questions||Time Duration (minutes)|